Motivic factorisation of KZ local systems and deformations of representation and fusion rings: Conjectures, problems and examples

 \subsection{Examples}

-In this section we give a few numerical examples (worked out using a computer implementation of our $\mf{sl}_n$ algorithm from Section \ref{s:sln}) which illustrate some of our results and conjectures.
+In this section we give a few numerical examples (worked out using a computer implementation\footnote{Available on request from the authors} of our $\mf{sl}_n$ algorithm from Section \ref{s:sln}) which illustrate some of our results and conjectures.
 We use the usual ``partition notation'' to represent dominant integral weights for $\mf{sl}_n$, e.g., $(4,2,1)$ denotes the weight $2\vpi_1 + \vpi_2 + \vpi_3$ for $\mf{sl}_4$.